geldmacher/awesome-performance/README.md

 ## Articles

+- [The Impact of Web Performance](https://simplified.dev/performance/impact-of-web-performance) - I’m going to show that rendering performance is more important than any of the Lighthouse page load metrics
 - [Move Fast & Don’t Break Things](https://www.filamentgroup.com/lab/dontbreakthings/) - It’s true, new web technology is exciting, but we already have the tools to build amazing things and deliver them efficiently today.
 - [Smaller HTML Payloads with Service Workers](https://philipwalton.com/articles/smaller-html-payloads-with-service-workers/) - A service worker can request just the bare minimum of data it needs from the server (e.g. an HTML content partial, a Markdown file, JSON data, etc.), and then it can programmatically transform that data into a full HTML document.
 - [Using Native JavaScript Modules in Production Today](https://philipwalton.com/articles/using-native-javascript-modules-in-production-today/) - The technique allows you to ship significantly less code to module-supporting browsers, and it’s now supported by most web frameworks and CLIs.